mahalakshmi-mcherlo/AtliqRetailMart_BusinessRequests/README.md

 All their 50 stores ran a massive promotion during the Diwali 2023 and Sankranti 2024 (festive time in India) on their AtliQ branded products.
  Now the sales director wants to understand which promotions did well and which did not so that they can make informed decisions for their next promotional period.

-This file contains all the meta information regarding the columns described in the CSV files.
-We have provided 4 CSV files:
+This file Provided contains all the meta information regarding the columns described in the CSV files.
+The 4 CSV files:
 1. dim_campaigns
 2. dim_products
 3. dim_stores
 4. fact_events

 Column Description for dim_campaigns:
 - campaign_id: Unique identifier for each promotional campaign.